hypercube1024/firefly/_docs/oauth2-server-and-client.md

 ```

 # Implicit Grant
 The implicit grant is also a redirection-based flow.
-It skips to get a authorization code and uses client id to  exchange the access token directly.
+It skips to get an authorization code and uses client id to exchange the access token directly.

 The authorization server example:
 ```java